dannyskelley/gandalfkit/src/content/blog/google-keyword-planner-guide.md

 image: /assets/images/blog/nathana-reboucas-o5v8heky4ci-unsplash.jpg
 imageAlt: " Guide to Using Google Keyword Planner for Your New Business in Detroit"
 ---
-### 1. Understand Your Customer's Needs

-As a new business owner in Detroit, you know how important it is to connect with local customers.
-You want your online presence to speak to their needs and interests.

-### 2. Get Started with Google Keyword Planner
+### Step 1: Access Google Keyword Planner

-1. Sign In to Google Ads: Head over to ads.google.com and log in with your Google account details.
+1. Sign in to Google Ads: Go to Google Ads (ads.google.com) and sign in with your Google account.
-2. Find Keyword Planner: Click on "Tools & Settings" at the top right
+2. Access Keyword Planner: Once logged in, click on "Tools & Settings" in the top right corner, and under "Planning," select "Keyword Planner."
-3. Then choose "Keyword Planner" under the "Planning" section.

-### 3. Discover Keywords for Your Services and Location

-1. Enter Your Keywords: Start by typing in keywords that describe your services in Detroit.
-Like "Detroit web design services" or "graphic design Detroit."
-2. Set Your Location and Language: Specify Detroit as your target location and select the language your customers use.
+### Step 2: Start Your Keyword Research

+3. Choose a Tool Option: In the Keyword Planner dashboard, you have two options:

+* Discover new keywords: Find new keywords based on terms, phrases, or your website.
+* Get search volume and forecasts: Get search volume and historical metrics for specific keywords.

+   Select "Discover new keywords."

+4. Enter Keywords: Enter keywords or phrases related to your web design business.
+For example, "web design services," "website development," "graphic design," etc.
+5. Targeting Settings: Adjust location targeting and language to match your target audience.
+For instance, if you primarily serve clients in a specific city or region, enter that location.

-### 4. Explore Suggestions
+### Step 3: Review Keyword Suggestions

-1. Review Keyword Ideas: Google Keyword Planner will show you a list of suggestions based on what you entered.
-You'll see how often people search for these terms and how much competition there is.
+6. View Results: Google Keyword Planner will generate a list of keyword ideas based on your input.
+You'll see metrics such as average monthly searches, competition level, and suggested bid.
-2. Refine Your Choices: Use filters to focus on keywords that match your business goals and are relevant to your Detroit audience.
+7. Filter and Sort: Refine your keyword list using filters such as search volume, competition, and bid estimates to prioritize keywords that are most relevant and feasible for your SEO strategy.

+### Step 4: Analyze Keyword Ideas

+8. Expand Keywords: Click on individual keywords to get more details, such as related keywords and their metrics.
+9. Save Keywords: Save relevant keywords to your plan by checking the box next to each keyword.
+You can then download these keywords or add them directly to your Google Ads campaigns.

-### 5. Choose Your Keywords
+### Step 5: Refine Your Strategy

-1. Local Focus: Highlight keywords that are specific to Detroit.
-This attracts customers from your area.
-2. Consider Specific Needs: Look for longer phrases.
-Like "affordable web design for Detroit small businesses."
-Address what local customers might be searching for.
+10. Evaluate Competition: Pay attention to the competition level and suggested bid.
+Choose keywords with moderate competition and sufficient search volume.
+11. Long-Tail Keywords: Consider targeting long-tail keywords (phrases with three or more words) as they often have less competition and can attract more targeted traffic.

-### 6. Apply Your Keywords to Boost Your Website
+### Step 6: Apply Keywords to Your SEO Strategy

-1. Use Keywords Naturally: Incorporate your chosen keywords into your website.
-Content, Page Titles, and descriptions help people find you online.
-2. Boost Local Visibility: Optimize your website for local search.
-Include keywords in local directories and Google My Business.

-### 7. Keep Improving

-1. Watch Your Progress: Keep an eye on how your keywords are performing.
-Use tools like Google Analytics.
-2. Adjust as Needed: Continuously update your strategy.
-Learn to better connect with customers in Detroit.

-Ready to get started?
-Visit [designgandalf.com](https://designgandalf.com) for more tips and tricks to enhance your new business's online presence in Detroit.
-Let's make it easier for local customers to find and choose your services!
+12. Integrate Keywords: Incorporate selected keywords into your website content, meta tags (title tags, meta descriptions), headings, and throughout your blog posts or service pages.
+13. Monitor Performance: Regularly monitor the performance of these keywords using Google Analytics and adjust your SEO strategy as needed based on traffic and conversion data.

+By following these steps, you can effectively use Google Keyword Planner to discover relevant keywords and enhance the SEO performance of your website.

+Remember, keyword research is an iterative process, so continue to refine and expand your keyword list over time based on performance metrics and changing market trends.